csucdsi/DataFest/content/register.md

 <br>

 ## <img src="../img/lfg.png">  [Register as an individual - seeking a team](https://forms.gle/PHJpeJBbopJWVuEU9)
-We will be holding team formation social nights prior to the event.
+We will be holding a team formation and Data Sneak peek on Friday 3/25.
+Be sure to sign up here for that event. https://forms.gle/SyL834h9aM4YmjXz7

 <br>